sara-nl/clouddocs/HPCCloudAUP.markdown

 # HPC Cloud Acceptable Use Policy

-You agree to this Acceptable Use Policy applies when you accept credentials for a Project on the SURFFsara infrastructure.
+You agree to this Acceptable Use Policy when you accept credentials for a Project on the SURFsara infrastructure.

-You, as a user of the SURFFsara infrastructure:
+You, as a user of the SURFsara infrastructure:

 - will only use the infrastructure for the purposes of the Project,
 - will only use systems, software, or data to which you have been granted access,